JJH59/OU_Enrollment_Retention_Analysis/README.md

 - Explore the SQL scripts to understand how data is retrieved and transformed.
 - Open the provided Tableau files to view and interact with the visualizations.
 - Modify the SQL queries and Tableau dashboards as needed to adapt the project to different datasets or analyses.
+2. Set up the database schema by running the appropriate scripts (if tables need to be recreated from scratch).
+3. Navigate to the `/sql` directory.
+4. Run the SQL scripts to perform analysis on the prepared data.

 ## License
 This project is licensed under the Apache 2.0 License.